 The best way to manage and sustain growth as your tourism business and product mature is to become export-ready.
 If you answer yes to the criteria in the checklist below, it’s time to reach out to your experience development manager (if you haven’t already) to start the path to selling internationally.

-- Be in business for at least one year, with a proven track record for safe and professional operation.
+- In business for at least one year, with a proven track record for safe and professional operation

-- Have the ability to accept payment from overseas clients (cheque, wire transfer or credit card) and provide credit to receptive tour operators when requested, and set up billing arrangements.
+- Accept payment from overseas clients (cheque, wire transfer or credit card), provide billing system function and extend credit to receptive tour operators

-- Demonstrate an adequate budget and marketing plan that includes international distribution channels.
+- Established budget and marketing plan including international distribution channels

-- Be in a position to offer and confirm net pricing 12 to 18 months in advance to accommodate operator planning cycles.
+- Able to offer/confirm net pricing 12 to 18 months in advance

-- Provide an accurate description of the product and any required joining instructions: pick up locations, timing and clothing requirements, etc. This information will be used to promote your product and set the expectations of the customer.
+- Accurate description of product and any required joining instructions: pick up locations, timing and clothing requirements for promoting your product

-- Ensure you can provide the products/services as promised.
-Consumer protection laws, particularly in the international markets, stipulate that the customer must receive what has been promised.
+- Ability to provide the products/services as promised.
+Consumer protection laws stipulate customers receive what has been promised

-- Have the willingness to adapt to the needs of the overseas clients (e.g., serving culturally desired foods).
+- Ability to adapt to the needs of the overseas clients (cultural practice, food, observances)